Ivaar/Windower-addons/AuctionHelper/README.md

 sell [item name] [ stack] [price] -- sell an item, must open ah once after addon has loaded/players logged in.

-[item name] - Accepts auto-translate, short or full item name.
+[item name] - Accepts auto-translate, short or full item name, no quotes needed.

 [Stack] - "stack" or "1" or "single" or "0"